go-shipit/.github/CONTRIBUTING.md

 ---

-Thank you for contributing! 💛 Together, we make GoShip better for everyone.
+Thank you for contributing! 💛 Together, we make Go-ShipIt better for everyone.